12 Exciting Thanksgiving Destinations to Mix Up Your Family Tradition

 Scott Taetsch CSM REX Shutterstock

 …an NFL football game that is!
 This year will be another NFL triple header on Thanksgiving Day, giving football fans a whole lot of game time to yell at the TV screen.
-But if this is something you do every year, why not make 2017 super special by actually hitting the stadium?
-The three games of the day will feature the Minnesota Vikings versus the Detroit Lions, the Dallas Cowboys versus the Los Angeles Chargers, and the Washington Redskins versus the New York Giants.
+But if this is something you do every year, why not make 2018 super special by actually hitting the stadium?
+The three games of the day will feature the Chicago Bears versus the Detroit Lions, the Washington Redskins versus the Dallas Cowboys, and the Atlanta Falcons versus the New Orleans Saints.
 Take a look at the full breakdown of the NFL games on Thanksgiving.
-(Check to see if your favorite stadium is on our list of the top 10 football stadiums.)

 Stuart Forster REX Shutterstock

-If the colder weather has you itching for some snow-filled fun, grab the entire family and take your Thanksgiving spirit to the rocky mountains.
-All mountains may not open by Thanksgiving, but the Keystone Resort in Colorado sure is, and kids get to ski for free!
+If the colder weather has you itching for some snow-filled fun, grab the entire family and take your Thanksgiving spirit to the Rocky Mountains.
+All mountains may not open for your Thanksgiving vacation, but the Keystone Resort in Colorado sure is, and kids get to ski for free!
 When you’re not speeding down the mountain, go ice skating on Keystone Lake.
 Feeling romantic?
 How about adventurous?
 Take the resort’s gondola up 12,000 feet for a fine dining experience at the Alpenglow Stube.
 Perched at the top of Keystone Resort is Adventure Point, where you and the kids can enjoy multi-lane tubing during the day or under the lights.
-Are you a snow addict?
-Check out these surprising facts you never knew about snow.
+Here are the best and worst airports for holiday travel.